-- Fixed tariffs - like many other new entrant suppliers GB sold a 12-month fixed tariff.
+Like many other new entrant suppliers GB sold a 12-month fixed tariff.

-- No hedging - despite selling energy at a fixed price for 12 months, GB failed to buy the equivalent energy at a fixed price in the wholesale market.
+Despite selling energy at a fixed price for 12 months, GB failed to buy the equivalent energy at a fixed price in the wholesale market.
 When the price of energy went up, they were forced to buy energy at a much higher price and incurred the losses that caused them to shut down.

-- Unsustainable growth - GB grew at an unsustainable speed.
+GB grew at an unsustainable speed.
 The extremely low price they offered resulted in growth of over 100,000 customers in two years.
 Not only did that stretch the business financially, but it also stretched the business operationally, with a significant number of complaints recorded by Citizens Advice.